-1 autistic person provided feedback to the assessment team by returning a completed questionnaire.
+1 autistic person provided feedback to the assessment team by returning completed questionnaires.
 The full results are shown as an appendix to this report.
 The person stated that the support I am given is good and that staff listen to and understand my needs.